Go Radio: Close the Distance (2012–13)

 The band joined the Vans Warped Tour for all of its 2013 tenure.
 This was their last major tour prior to their break up in October.

 Hiatus (2013-19)

 On October 6, 2013, the band announced their breakup, the band cited Lancaster's desire to settle down with his wife.
-Lancaster has stated that he will continue to make music on his own, realising his solo album, As You Are in mid-2014.
+Lancaster has stated that he will continue to make music on his own, releasing his solo album, As You Are in mid-2014.
 Kopacz joined Anarbor as a touring drummer.
 Alex Reed joined another band from Tallahassee, Stages & Stereos as a guitarist.

-Reunion (2019-present)
+Reunion and eventual breakup (2019-present)

 On September 29, 2019, the band announced that they have reunited and are currently working on new music.
 On November 25, 2019, the band released "Goodnight Moon", a fan favorite from Do Overs and Second Chances, as a single to celebrate their reunion.
 Paired with it was "Say It Again", their first new recording since their breakup in 2013.
 On July 24, 2020, the band released another single entitled "So Love".
+On July 15, 2022, the band released the single "Lighter".
+This is the last single the band released before Reed, Kopacz, and Poulos announced their new band, Be Nice to People, on June 24, 2023.
+On the Spotify bio for Be Nice to People, it is stated that the band members "formed BNTP to continue creating together as other projects they were involved in dissipated", implying Go Radio is no longer together.